Chocolate is not a safe treat for dogs.

 White chocolate is a bit of a misnomer.
 It contains cocoa butter, but no cocoa solids.

-White chocolate still contains caffeine, but negligible amounts of theobromine.
+As such, white chocolate contains negligible amounts of caffeine and theobromine.

 So if a dog eats white chocolate, the risk of methylxanthine poisoning is minimal.

 But that doesn’t make it completely benign, because white chocolate is high in fat and sugar.